CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Synchronous Resumption

-When the cell contains a \texttt{Request} future, the algorithm first tries to complete it, finishing on success (lines~\ref{line3resumeAndCancel:resume:tryComplete}--\ref{line3resumeAndCancel:resume:resumed}).
-Otherwise, this future is already cancelled, and the logic depends on the cancellation mode.
-In simple cancellation, this \texttt{resume(..)} invocation fails (line~\ref{line3resumeAndCancel:resume:simpleFail}).
 In contrast, with smart cancellation, the behaviour depends on whether the state changes to \texttt{CANCELLED} or \texttt{REFUSE}.
-Thus, in order not to leave the value in CQS when the \emph{synchronous} resumption mode is used, we modify the algorithm and wait in a loop until the state changes (line~\ref{line3resumeAndCancel:resume:continue_sync}).
-Aside from this, with asynchronous resumption, the algorithm stays the same and delegates this resumption completion to the cancellation handler (line~\ref{line3resumeAndCancel:resume:putValue}).
+Thus, in order not to leave the value in CQS when the \emph{synchronous} resumption mode is used, we modify the algorithm and wait in a loop until the state changes (line~\ref{line3resumeAndCancel:resume:continue_sync}, highlighted with yellow).
+Aside from this, with asynchronous resumption, the algorithm stays the same and delegates this resumption completion to the cancellation handler (lines~\ref{line3:resumeAndCancel:resume:putValue0}--\ref{line3:resumeAndCancel:resume:putValue1}).

 \paragraph{The Modified Cell Life-Cycle Diagram.} For readability, we present the full version of the cell life-cycle diagram in Figure~\ref{fig:app:cell_full}, which supports both asynchronous and synchronous resumption as well as simple and smart cancellation modes.